 Lake Iroquois.
-Lake Iroquis is located in Chittenden County, in the towns of Hinesburg, Richmond and Williston.
+Lake Iroquois is located in Chittenden County, in the towns of Hinesburg, Richmond and Williston.
 The lake has a surface area of approximately 244 acres with a watershed area of 2198 acres.
 Lake Iroquois has a single outlet with a control structure to maintain lake level.
 Maximum water depth is reported to be 37 ft with average water depth of 19 feet (VTDEC 2016a).
 Secchi disk transparency in 2015 averaged 12 ft (3.8 m; VT DEC 2015).
 Lake Iroquois is classified as eutrophic based on phosphorous and chlorophyll concentrations, indicating that nutrient levels are sufficient to support dense growth of planktonic algae and aquatic plants.
 Two invasive aquatic plant species are reported for Lake Iroquois, Eurasian watermilfoil (Myriophyllum spicatum) and Curly-leaf Pondweed (Potamogeton crispus) (VT DEC 2016b).
 VT DEC records indicate that Eurasian watermilfoil was first confirmed in 1991 while curly-leaf pondweed was present in 1984.
 An aquatic plant survey of Lake Iroquois in September of 2014 reported over 70 acres of dense Eurasian watermilfoil growth (Knoecklein 2015).
 A total of 45 aquatic plant species have been reported for Lake Iroquois in multiple surveys since 1984, however a 2014 survey only reported 23 species.
 Loss of native species is a commonly reported phenomenon in lakes with severe infestation by Eurasian watermilfoil and/or other invasive aquatic plant species (Madsen et al. 1991).
 In a survey conducted by the author in 2017, a total of 25 species of aquatic plants were observed in Lake Iroquois (Eichler 2017).
 The aquatic plant community included sixteen submersed species, two floating-leaved species, and seven emergent species.

 Duck celery (Vallisneria americana) and coontail (Ceratophyllum demersum) were the most common native plants.
 Eurasian watermilfoil (Myriophyllum spicatum) was present in 24% of survey points.
 Small declines in the frequency of occurrence of the majority of native species were observed in 2019 (19 of 23 species when compared to the 2017 survey), possibly as a result of the expansion of Eurasian watermilfoil to 43% of survey points.
-In the Spring of 2021 prior to the herbicide treatment, Eurasian watermilfoil was present in 24% of survey points.
-In September post-treatment, Eurasian watermilfoil was absent from all survey points.
+In the Spring of 2021 prior to herbicide treatment, Eurasian watermilfoil was present in 24% of survey points.
+In September post-treatment and again in June of 2022, Eurasian watermilfoil was found at a single survey point at the south end of the lake.